sjbennett123/gloryforthefist/content/rules/ninth_edition_changelog.md

 · **Silvering** - Increased to 4 production levels.

-· **Strengthening** - Changed to 4 production levels (was more in 8th edition, less in playtest).
+· **Strengthening** - Changed to 4 production levels (was more in 8th edition and less in the playtest).

-· **Sharpening** - +3 Sharpening is now 18 levels to better represent the pyramid fashion of additional damage.
+· **Sharpening** - +3 Sharpening is now 18 levels to better represent the pyramid structure of additional damage.

 · **Mighty Slayer and Deceitful Blade** - Removed from the game.